JesherA/Food-recognition-2021-AML/README.md

 ## Code:
 ### EDA
 The EDA folder contains the following files:
-* The pipe line with a self created benchmark model (the Performance is terrible).
+* The pipe-line with a self created benchmark model (the Performance is terrible).
 * A small EDA notebook that shows some of the data properties.

 ### Models: